tarakanbg/ptd.vateud.net/README.md

 * A welcome email is sent *to the pilot* with his record details and general training instructions
 * A notification email is sent *to all admin users* of the app, advising that a new pilot has enrolled for training and listing the pilot's details
+* An additional notification is sent to non-VATEUD pilots, members of divisions not included in ATSimtest, explaining the logistics of taking a theoretical examination outside ATSimtest
+* Additional notification is sent to EUD trainees without a vACC, explaining the nonsense requirement of having a vACC assignment in order to proceed with pilot training

 ### Upon assigning an instructor to a pilot
 * When a pilot record is edited to *assign/reassign an instructor* to a pilot: